X-Ray and Radiologic Tech Career Information

 - If you choose to pursue a specialty in radiologic technology (anything other than radiography), then you will have to undergo additional formal training at some point.
 For instance, CT programs tend to take about six months, MRI programs usually last 12 to 18 months, and other programs range in between.

 - Radiologic technology programs tend to include courses in subjects such as:

 - Anatomy and physiology

 - Radiation biology

 - Radiographic exposure

-Radiographers represent the majority of workers in the field of radiologic technology.
+Radiographers represent the majority of workers in the field.
 However, many radiologic technologists do attain multiple skills so that they can work in one of the other specialties such as CT, MRI, or nuclear medicine.
-Still, having multiple skills does not necessarily mean that you have advanced in your career.
-It tends to move you horizontally rather than vertically (even if you achieve better pay).

-Nevertheless, there is a relatively new movement toward establishing an additional career level in radiologic technology that would represent true advancement in the clinical area.
-There aren't many of them yet, but radiologist assistants (under the supervision of radiologists):
+There is also a relatively new movement toward establishing an additional career level in radiologic technology that would represent greater advancement in the clinical area.
+Radiologist assistants (under the supervision of radiologists):